 An OOC (Out of Cebu) Post

 A few weeks ago, my good friend Ramesh of Davao Photo Blog announced that he was finally tying the knot.
 And he said that he hoped to see me and his other friends (Vet of VetLongWalks, Yum of Bored&Crafty, and Line of Gastronomic Adventures) during that very special day.
 I told Ram that we wouldn’t miss it for the world.
 We’ve put off all plans of visiting him in Davao in the past and we thought that this was the perfect moment that we’ve all been waiting for.
 We’d be hitting three birds with one stone, I realized.
-We’d be able to visit him, check out Davao City, and attend a traditional muslim wedding.
+We’d be able to visit him, check out Davao City, and attend a traditional Muslim wedding.
 In other words, Ram made us an offer we couldn’t refuse.
-Hahaha.

-All set for Davao City!
+We are all set for Davao City!

-We’re finally in Davao City!
+After a quick flight, we’re finally in Davao City!

 We left Cebu at 4:30 am last October 31.
 By 6, we were already in our hotel trying to get some sleep.
-LOL.